 Vanity and Counter Top

-- Vanity paint (General Finishes custom blend) – $10
+- Vanity paint (General Finishes custom blend of milk paint) – $10

 - Hardware (milk glass knobs and label pulls) – $10